7 Sources

 Copy Link

-Western Digital unveiled a comprehensive hard drive roadmap at its virtual Innovation Day 2026, signaling a major shift in how the storage industry approaches AI workloads and cloud infrastructure demands
+Western Digital unveiled a transformative new storage roadmap at its Innovation Day 2026, signaling a major shift in how the company approaches AI-driven data storage.
+The announcements mark a milestone in WD's transformation into a pure-play hard-disk-drive company focused on hyperscale and cloud infrastructure customers

 1